-Samuel A. Forman is a physician, educator, businessman, and local historian.
-He is the president of Oak and Ivy Health Systems, Inc. and a visiting scientist at the Harvard University School of Public Health.
-Throughout his successful careers as a physician, military officer, and businessman, he has published and lectured on historical topics that effect current issues.
-In his spare time he acts as company surgeon of the Lexington Minute Men historical reenactors.
+Sam A. Forman is a physician, educator, businessman, and local historian.
+He is the president of Oak and Ivy Health Systems, Inc. and a visiting scientist at the Harvard T. H. Chan School of Public Health.
+Throughout his successful careers as a physician, military officer, and businessman, he has published and lectured on historical topics that affect current issues.
+In his spare time, he acts as company surgeon of the Lexington Minute Men historical reenactors.

-Board certified in occupational medicine, Forman is licensed to practice in three states.
+Board-certified in occupational medicine, Forman is licensed to practice in three states.
 He is a member of the American College of Physician Executives, American Medical Association, and Massachusetts Medical Society.
-Also a Fellow of the American College of Occupational and Environmental Medicine, he has authored numerous papers in the fields of medicine, chronic disease management, toxicology, and history.
+Also a fellow of the American College of Occupational and Environmental Medicine, he has written numerous papers in the fields of medicine, chronic disease management, toxicology, and history.

 Forman graduated magna cum laude from the University of Pennsylvania, earning BAs in American history and the history of science and biology.
-He received his MD from Cornell University Medical College and an MBA from Yale University School of Management.
+He received his MD from Weill Cornell Medical College and MBA from Yale School of Management.